gasserma/dwr/templates/faq.md

 ## Wait, the inflation calculations seem a little off.
 What is actually happening is that inflation is applied one year late.
-(Using the January CPI for Urban Consumers from the previous year) This again is a Trinity study convention.
+(Using the January CPI for Urban Consumers from the previous year) This, again, is a Trinity study convention.
 Their idea seems to have been that you would wait a year to actually see what inflation was before adjusting your withdrawal.

 ## Why do you auto-populate stocks and bonds with 50% each?